litecart/litecart/README.md

 LiteCart is a registered trademark, property of founder T. Almroth - [TiM International](http://www.tim-international.net).

-### [Installation Instructions]
+# How To Install

   What you need:

   * An Apache2 web server running PHP 5.3 or higher
   * A MySQL 5.5+ account

-  Please note: Windows machines are not recommended as Windows have limitations that can be a problem down the road.

-  If you don't have a web hotel and want to try LiteCart on your local machine, check out AMPPS which can install LiteCart with one click via Softaculous apps library which comes presintalled in AMPPS.
+  If you don't have access to a web server and want to try LiteCart on your local machine, check out [AMPPS] (http://www.ampps.com/).
+AMPPS is an Apache web server suite that offers LiteCart for installation with one click using Softaculous.

   Instructions
   ------------

   1. Connect to your web host via FTP using your favourite FTP software.

-  2. Open the downloaded ZIP-archive and copy the contents of the folder public_html/ (yes the contents inside it - not the folder itself) to your web site root directory.
+  2. Transfer the contents of the folder public_html/ in this archive (yes the contents inside the folder - not the folder itself).
+Transfer it to your website root directory.
+Using subdirectories is supported but not recommended.

       Example:

       /var/www/
       /home/username/public_html/
       C:\xampp\htdocs\

   Paths are machine specific, so talk to your web host if you are uncertain where this folder is.